resingm/honeypot/config/README.md

 The package includes a systemd unit file, which is enabled during the setup.

 Telnet transmits the username and password in plaintext over the network.
 This makes it an insecure option per se.
-We recommend it to not use it, even if it is just in your home network.
+I recommend it to not use it, even if it is just in your home network.

 Scanners/Attackers will try to login to the Telnet server by trying combinations